lamhq/tech-notes/pages/devops/aws/app-dev/amplify/hosting.md

 Connect your application to a **custom domain**.

+Manage production and staging **environments** for your frontend and backend by connecting git branches.

 **Password protect** your web app.
+Can be configured per environment.

-Set up rewrites and redirects.
+Set up **rewrites and redirects**.

-Preview changes during code reviews by setting up pull request previews.
+Preview changes during code reviews by setting up **pull request previews**.

-Improve your app quality with end to end tests.
+Improve your app quality with **end to end tests**.

-Manage production and staging environments for your frontend and backend by connecting new branches.
+Connect your git branches to Amplify Hosting to **automatically deploy** both your frontend and backend changes on every push.